The Evolution Of Grammatical Genders

 So it seems that grammatical gender is not primarily linked to our experience of the world.
 Neither does it seem to be born of a true communicative need.
 It is instead a story of historical evolution, influenced by grammar, certainly, but above all by culture.

 The linguistic diversity of the world bears witness to the fact that grammatical gender is not universally perceived in the same way.
 Quite the contrary.
-Between Finnish and Hungarian which have no genders, German that juggles three and English that retains gender for people and lumps everything else into the ubiquitous “it" category, everyone’s got their own unique take.
+Between Finnish and Hungarian which have no genders, German that juggles three and English that retains gender for people and lumps everything else into the ubiquitous “it” category, everyone’s got their own unique take.
 But tastes change.
 Swedish has proved that far from being eternal, the structure of a language is quite capable of evolving in tandem with social norms.
-In 1966 the neutral personal pronoun “hen" was introduced, ostensibly to deal with asexual concepts or objects, yet perhaps also, indirectly, to emancipate the language from too binary a vision of the world.
+The neutral personal pronoun “hen” was first suggested as an alternative to “he” and “she” in the 1960s.
+Hen has gained popularity since then, and can even be heard on radio and seen in newspapers.
+It’s now used as a pronoun for non-binary people and in instances where a person’s gender need not be mentioned.
+Out of need for a new pronoun, one was invented; perhaps it will help emancipate the language from too binary a vision of the world.

 “Language… is quite simply fascist,” said Roland Barthes, a sentence that asserts the real, concrete power of language, sweeping aside the argument that a debate over grammatical gender is merely trivial.
 Yet if gender is not born out of real life experience, it nevertheless shapes our vision of the world: isn’t it time we reconsidered the ideological values of how we use gender?